Supply and Demand Trading

-The reason these are so effective is that we can instantly tell which direction the orders that are waiting in the market place to be executed.
+The reason these are so effective is that we can instantly tell which direction the orders are waiting in the marketplace to be executed.
 We know there is volume thanks to the 2 spikes in the same direction.

 In addition, these usually appear when the market is trending, which also adds confluence because we rarely trade against the trend.

-Let’s break down this pattern to something useful by showing you how to trade it.
+Let’s break down this pattern into something useful by showing you how to trade it.

 Once we identify the trade, we must the first candlestick that has retraced back towards the zone.